Grrham/MySQL-Syntax-Guide/MySQL-Syntax-Guide.md

 ```

 ### How to Insert ROWS & RECORDS (single and multiple)
+This is how you add information to a table.

 ```bash
 -- Insert a single row into the 'employees' table